-For i.MX 6 and i.MX 7, the ± 1 do.dtb device trees are used for LDO-enabled feature support.
+For i.MX 6 and i.MX 7, the ldo.dtb device trees are used for LDO-enabled feature support.
 By default, the LDO bypass is enabled.
-If your board has the CPU set to 1.2 GHz, you should use the ± 1 do.dtb device tree instead of the default, because LDO bypass mode is not supported on the CPU at 1.2 GHz.
-The device tree ± 1 do.dtb is used to enable the HDCP feature because of a pin conflict, which requires this to be configured at build time.
+If your board has the CPU set to 1.2 GHz, you should use the ldo.dtb device tree instead of the default, because LDO bypass mode is not supported on the CPU at 1.2 GHz.
+The device tree hdcp.dtb is used to enable the HDCP feature because of a pin conflict, which requires this to be configured at build time.

-On i.MX 8, i.MX 8M, and i.MX 8ULP, the kernel is 64 bit and device trees are located in the arch/arm64/boot/dts/freescale folder and use the dts extension.
-The kernel is built using linux-imx software provided in the release package and the filename starting with Image.
+On i.MX 8, i.MX 8M, i.MX 8ULP, and i.MX93, the kernel is 64 bit and device trees are located in the arch/arm64/boot/dts/freescale folder and use the dts extension.

+The kernel is built using linux-imx software provided in the release package and the filename starting with $\tt Image.$